 The following forms have been created to help you write your own personal directive.
 You now have the option of completing a form or using it as a guide to write your own.

-- Schedule 1 - Personal Directive Form (OPG5521): Once completed, this form may be used as a personal directive.
-While it is not necessary to use this form to create a personal directive, you may want to use it at a guide when creating your own document.
+- Schedule 1 – Personal Directive Form (OPG5521): Once completed, this form may be used as a personal directive.
+While it is not necessary to use this form to create a personal directive, you may want to use it as a guide when creating your own document.

 - Instructions on using the Personal Directives Form: This document will give you step-by-step instructions on how to complete the voluntary personal directive form (Schedule 1).
 Each item is explained and outlines what should be included.